SixSq/old.sixsq.github.com/_jobs/2018-05-14-ui-clojurescripte-developer.md

 - Knowledge of open source cloud solutions: OpenStack, CloudStack, EC2, vCloud...
 - Experience in the Python language and its eco-system
 - Experience in Java and its eco-system
+- Demonstrated experience in working on large software systems, cloud services and technologies
 - Pair programming experience

-Educational
+Education and Experience
 ----

-University Degree or equivalent in a technical discipline, including in-work experience
+University Degree or equivalent in a technical discipline, or relevent work experience.

 Language skills